Derrick Barnes (American football): College career

 Barnes played in 12 games with two starts during his freshman season.
 He became a starter as a sophomore and finished the season with 92 tackles with 8 tackles for loss and 3 sacks.
 After the regular season, he was moved to the defensive end position going into 2018 Music City Bowl.
 He stayed as a pass rusher during his junior season and finished the year tied for the second most sacks on the team with 7.5 along with 11.0 tackles for loss.
 As a senior, Barnes returned to the middle linebacker position and led the Boilermakers with 54 total tackles and was second on the team in tackles for loss with 5.5 and was named second-team All-Big Ten.

 Professional career

-Barnes was drafted in the fourth round, 113th overall, by the Detroit Lions in the 2021 NFL Draft.
+Barnes was drafted in the fourth round, 113th overall, by the Detroit Lions in the 2021 NFL draft.
 He signed his four-year rookie contract with Detroit on June 17, 2021.

+On January 21, 2024, during the NFC divisional round game against the Tampa Bay Buccaneers, Barnes intercepted a pass thrown by Baker Mayfield in the final two minutes of the game, securing the Lions' victory and sending them to the NFC Championship Game for the first time since 1991.

+Barnes started 3 games for Detroit in the 2024 season, recording 10 combined tackles.
+On September 24, 2024, he was placed on injured reserve with a knee injury.
+On January 7, 2025, head coach Dan Campbell announced that Barnes would miss the remainder of the season.

+On March 7, 2025, Barnes signed a three-year, $25.5 million contract extension with the Lions.

 Personal life

-During the 11th Annual NFL Honors on February 10, 2022, NFL veteran and 2021 Walter Payton NFL Man of the Year Award winner Andrew Whitworth told a story about himself and Barnes reuniting after a 2021 Week 7 game between the Los Angeles Rams and Detroit Lions; Barnes approached Whitworth after the game to thank him for his earlier mentorship through Boys & Girls Clubs of Greater Cincinnati.
+During the 11th Annual NFL Honors on February 10, 2022, NFL veteran and 2021 Walter Payton NFL Man of the Year Award winner Andrew Whitworth told a story about himself and Barnes reuniting after a 2021 Week 7 game between the Los Angeles Rams and Lions; Barnes approached Whitworth after the game to thank him for his earlier mentorship through Boys & Girls Clubs of Greater Cincinnati.